spear-lab/HPDN-Assignments/README.md

     ./install-p4dev-v9.sh
     ```

+    The installation script will create a virtual environment with the necessary toolset.
     After it has been installed, we can activate a virtual environment
-    (venv) to run our P4 related programs.
+    (venv) to run our P4-related programs.
 If you want to install
     packages for your project through `pip install`, do it in the
     virtual environment.
-To get out of a virtual environment, simply
-    issue the command `deactivate`.
+You can use `deactivate` to exit the venv.

     ``` bash
     source ~/p4-guide/bin/p4dev-python-venv/bin/activate